 So here’s what we did:

 Along the side of the skull, draw large and small flowers.
-Marigolds are the traditional flower but I encourage flowers of any design, even a venus-fly catcher as was the case in one class!
+Marigolds are the traditional flowers but I encourage flowers of any design, even a venus fly catcher was the case in one class!
 Using oil pastel or bright colored paints (my choice), paint or color the flowers.
 I bought a set of florescent paints this Fall, so I used a few colors in this project.
 Worked well, but regular tempera paint would have been fine.

-After the skull and flowers are painted and colored in, cut out skull and ll flowers.
+After the skull and flowers are painted and colored in, cut them out.
 Glue onto black drawing paper.
 Encourage some overlap with the flowers, especially if a child has many.

 More Day of the Dead Art Projects